The hands-on lab is part of these learning pathsSee 1 more

 - Log in to the AWS Management Console

-- Connect to an EC2 instance to communicate with Aurora
+- Use EC2 Instance Connect to communicate with Aurora

 - Create a multi-AZ Aurora database deployment